kennedysgarage/kennedysgarage/_posts/2015-02-17-for-less-than-$12-per-hour-you-could-be-a-babysister.md

 <figcaption>Screenshot from the Craigslist post</figcaption>
 </figure>

-<p>Late last night my wife brought to my attention an ad for someone looking for babysitter to watch their four kids for $10 or less an hour.
+<p>Late last night my wife brought to my attention an ad for someone looking for a babysitter to watch their four kids for $10 or less an hour.
 The only requirements are “must love children and be very dependable," oh and a “non-smoker."
-Not a lot skills required to be responsible for four little humans.
+Not a lot of skills required to be responsible for four little humans.
 I understand that companies have large budgets whereas most families do not, but it’s crazy to think of the type of people that would babysit four random kids for $10 an hour.
 My first thought was: I guess they will get what they pay for.

 <figure class="center">
 {% image posts/for-less-than-12-per-hour-you-could-be-a-babysister/care.jpg %}